magrilu/magrilu.github.io/_pages/research.md

 ## Critical configurations in 3D reconstruction

-A more theoretical line of work studies the geometric conditions under which 3D reconstruction becomes ambiguous or unstable.
+When and why does 3D reconstruction fail?
 Using tools from algebraic geometry, this research analyzes **critical configurations**: situations in which different 3D scenes or camera arrangements produce indistinguishable image observations.
 Understanding these degeneracies is important both from a theoretical point of view and for designing reconstruction pipelines that are aware of their own failure modes.

 **Selected papers**